QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 The tables below shows the average, maximum, and minimum values of the number of influencer and non-influencer neighbors in the first five simulations.
-The number of neighbors of an influencer is approximately four to six times that of a flying influencer (@infstatable).
+The number of neighbors of an influencer is approximately 4 to 6 times that of a flying influencer (@infstatable).

 #figure(caption: "Run Data for Agent-Based Model", table(